BBN-Q/libaps2/doc/api-reference.rst

 MATLAB and Julia, the serial is stored in a device object and helper functions inject it as necessary.

+Before calling a device specific API the device must be connected by calling ``connect_APS``.
+This sets up the ethernet interface.
+Unloading the shared library without disconnecting all APS2s may cause a crash as the library unloading order is uncontrolled.
+In addition, after every APS2 reset ``initAPS`` must be called once to properly setup the DAC timing and cache- controller.

 Enums
 ------------------